Teen Depression: Causes, Symptoms and Treatment

 3. Medication

-In some cases, a psychiatrist can prescribe medications to help manage the symptoms of depression.
-Antidepressant medications can be effective, but they should always be used under the supervision of a medical professional who can monitor their efficacy and any potential side effects.
+In some cases, a psychiatrist prescribes medications to help manage the symptoms of depression in teens.
+Antidepressant medications are effective, but they should always be used under the supervision of a medical professional who monitors their efficacy and any potential side effects.

 4. Supportive environment